MutmainX/StudyRemainderBot/README.md

 ### 2. Set Up the Supabase Database

 1. Go to [Supabase.com](https://supabase.com) and create a new project.
-2. Go to the **SQL Editor** and run the SQL query found in the `supabase table` file of this repository to create the `reminders` table.
+2. Go to the **SQL Editor** and run the SQL query found in the `supabase table.txt` file of this repository to create the `reminders` table.
 3. Go to **Project Settings > API**.
 Find and save your **Project URL** and your `anon` `public` **API Key**.

 ### 3. Local Setup & Running